5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 ```

 ## 🎯 **Challenges Faced**
 The character encoding issues posed a notable challenge during data cleaning, necessitating a careful approach to ensure the integrity of the dataset.

 Additionally, incorporating album art URLs required overcoming difficulties in extracting this information from the Spotify API using Spotipy.

 ## ℹ️ **Dataset Source**
-The initial raw dataset is downloaded in CSV format from [Kaggle.com](https://www.kaggle.com/).
+The initial raw dataset is downloaded in CSV format from **[Kaggle.com](https://www.kaggle.com/)**.
 The dataset is stored in the file [spotify-2023.csv](spotify-2023.csv).

 > [!NOTE]
-> 💁🏻‍♂️ **Somethig Extra**
+> 💁🏻‍♂️ **Somethig Extra:**
 >This readme.md provides a comprehensive overview of the Spotify Songs Analysis project, covering data cleaning, Power BI visualizations, and challenges faced.
+>
 >The structure is clear and follows McKinsey's Pyramid Principle, presenting high-level information first.